Aerial view of The Breakers where it's outlined

 by | Mar 17, 2012

-An old-time, two-story low-rise from the mid-’50s that has lots of character.
+An old-time, two-story low-rise from the mid-1950s that has lots of character.
 It’s pretty inexpensive and has a fairly tranquil, slow-paced feel.
 Very little has changed over the years, including the staff.
-This is more like a stay in old-time Hawai‘i.
+This is more like a stay in old-time Hawai‘i, though they do have WiFi around the pool area.

-It’s in one of the denser sections of Waikiki.
-The rooms are comfortably-sized and have kitchenettes.
-The decor is clean, but fixtures are old, probably original, but updated pool furnishings are nice to see.
+Located in one of the denser sections of Waikiki, the hotel has comfortably sized rooms with kitchenettes.
+The decor is clean, but fixtures are old, probably original, though it’s nice to see updated pool furnishings.
 Units facing the pool are best.
 No elevators.
 Free coffee at the front desk most of the day.
-There’s a Japanese teahouse on the premises, and tea services take place a few days a week.
-Parking is free but limited—six stalls, first-come, first-served each day, or you can park across the street in Fort DeRussy parking lot for about $36 or street parking.
-Local calls are $0.50 and large room safes are $2 per day.
+There’s a Japanese restaurant on site by the pool.
+Parking is free but limited—six stalls, first-come, first-served each day, or you can park across the street in Fort DeRussy parking lot for a fee or street parking.

 Address